MoBRUEC/MoBRUEC/README.md

 One of my favorite topics is [Platform Economies](https://platformeconomies.com).

+Like Al Bundy will never forget about this one time he scored three touchdowns in one game, I will never forget about the time when [I won a Microsoft CloudShow contest and donated the price to a child hospital](https://www.facebook.com/MicrosoftCloudShow/photos/pcb.1486882274730662/1486881964730693/).
+Yes, still proud of that one!

 ![alt text](https://media.giphy.com/media/Id0WsC08hT20ywyYHE/giphy.gif "Creators Have To Create")

 Get in touch - I am always curious and eager to collaborate!